MicrosoftDocs/bot-docs/articles/bot-design-best-practices.md

 ### Keep the user in control
-The user must not feel constrained or forced by the Bot's script.
+The user must not feel constrained or forced by the bot's script.
 Let the user tailor the Bot to suit their needs.
 For example, if the Bot sends updates on five categories, but the user is only interested in two, let the user turn off updates for the other three.
 Let the user select from options in your script wherever appropriate.